 Employment practices liability insurance: If a nonprofit is sued by an employee over harassment, discrimination, or another violation of employee rights, EPLI can pay for legal costs.

-Are you ready to safeguard your church, animal shelter, or charitable organization with directors and officers insurance?
+Are you ready to safeguard your organization with directors and officers insurance?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.